meic2/SSL4MedImg/README.md

 ```

 ### Image_preprocessing
-- The first step of the code has two ways to preprocessing the input image
+- The first step of the code has two ways to preprocess the input image
     - interpolate image
     - tile image
 - Python file version that can be used for command line.